doselect/docs.doselect.com/source/includes/_embed_api.md

 user_hash | The verification hash for this user, which must be generated on your server-side

 <aside class="notice">
-The email given here needs to be different than the recruiter/admin emails of your DoSelect account.
+The email given here needs to be different from the recruiter/admin emails of your DoSelect account.
 </aside>

 ##### Generating `user_hash`